Swordfishtrombones: Reception

 Swordfishtrombones has received widespread acclaim from music critics.
+CMJ called the album "nothing short of a modem American masterpiece."

-Billboard called Swordfishtrombones Waits' "most varied, eclectic album yet" and that its "15 tracks may find a hard sell at radio, but aficionados will rejoice."
+Billboard said it was Waits' "most varied, eclectic album yet" and that its "15 tracks may find a hard sell at radio, but aficionados will rejoice."
 Cashbox believed that the album could "undoubtedly be considered his best and most accessible album since the landmark Small Change from the late 1970s."
 NME ranked Swordfishtrombones the second best album of 1983.

-In 1989, Spin named Swordfishtrombones the second greatest album of all time.
+Retrospective acclaim included Spin naming Swordfishtrombones the second greatest album of all time in 1989.

 Pitchfork ranked the album at number 11 in its 2002 list of the best albums of the 1980s.
 In 2006, Q listed it as the 36th best album of the 1980s, while in 2012, Slant Magazine listed it as the decade's 26th best album.
 In 2000, it was voted number 374 in Colin Larkin's All Time Top 1000 Albums.
 Elvis Costello included Swordfishtrombones on his list of essential albums, highlighting "16 Shells From a Thirty-Ought-Six" and "In the Neighborhood".

-Jim Sclavunos recalls Swordfishtrombones was a bombshell to say the least.
-That an artist with a gift for writing tunes so evocative of memories real and imagined would decisively rend the fabric of his well-established image, and trade in coolly louche atmospherics for neon-lit junkyard sonic grotesquery was a perverse strategy that I couldn’t help admiring.
-These no-holds-barred albums set the stage for the years of innovation upon innovation that followed.